Abhishek-1Bhatt/QuantumMeasurements.jl/README.md

     d𝔼[state]/dparams

 This has been implemented with the help of StochasticAD.jl.
-Since, StochasticAD does not support differentiation of functions with intermediate values which are not `<:Real`, the ket states used for this demo can only be `Float64` rather than `ComplexF64`.
+Since, StochasticAD does not support differentiation of functions with intermediate values which are not `<:Real`, the ket states used for this demo can only be `Vector{Float64}` rather than `Vector{ComplexF64}`.
 This is the case by default with QuantumOptics.jl kets where the imaginary part is zero by default.
+Hence, calling `abs.(ket.data)` gives the same data in `Vector{Float64} form.

 ## Demo